amerrit/AWTest/README.md

-# Arctic Wolf Assignment
+# Filtering Demo

-This project was done as a demonstration for the technical team at Arctic Wolf - Scanning Engines.
+This project was done as a demonstration.
 There are two branches for the project, the main branch is a demonstration without encryped connections and the encrypted branch demonstrates the same functionality using a TLS encrypted connection between the Client and Server.

 ## Table of Contents